 But that’s all about wolves anyway, not dogs.
 How did it happen that dog owners and trainers started thinking all that information (and misinformation) about wolf behavior had anything to do with dogs and dog behavior?
 The logic went something like, “Dogs are descended from wolves.
 Wolves live in hierarchical packs in which the aggressive alpha male rules over everyone else.
 Therefore, humans need to dominate their pet dogs to get them to behave.”

-Perhaps the most popular advocate of this inaccurate concept, Cesar Millan, is only the latest in a long line of dominance-based trainers who advocate forceful techniques such as the alpha roll.
+Perhaps the most popular advocate of the alpha dog theory, Cesar Millan, is only the latest in a long line of dominance-based trainers who advocate forceful techniques such as the alpha roll.
 Much of this style of training has roots in the military – which explains the emphasis on punishment.

 As far back as 1906, Colonel Konrad Most was using heavy-handed techniques to train dogs in the German army, then police and service dogs.
 He was joined by William Koehler after the end of World War II.

 Koehler also initially trained dogs for the military prior to his civilian dog-training career, and his writings advocated techniques that included hanging and helicoptering a dog into submission (into unconsciousness, if necessary).
 For example, to stop a dog from digging, Koehler suggested filling the hole with water and submerging the dog’s head in the water-filed hole until he was nearly drowned.